EU-Ukraine Agriculture: Risks of Integration and Sustainable SolutionsBY SOSSIO CHIEREGO*

 After years of virtuous health, agricultural, and environmental legislation, the EU’s 450 million consumers enjoy the best-treated agri-food offerings worldwide, considering the end-to-end supply chains, from cultivation to supermarket shelves.

 To contextualize this alternative, we can use a corporate metaphor where the EU is seen as a cross-national company and Ukraine as a commercial supplier.
-In this scenario, the strategic ‘trade-off’ for the EU Company stems from the need to build a trustworthy relationship while avoiding risks of exclusivity or an overpowered partner.
-These risks could lead to a ‘captive situation’ in sourcing and, in the future, the threat of downstream integration or even direct market acquisition by the supplier.
+In this scenario, the strategic ‘trade-off’ for the EU Company stems from the need to build a trustworthy and long term relationship while avoiding risks of exclusivity or an overpowered partner.
+These risks could lead to a ‘captive situation’ in sourcing and, in the future, the threat of downstream integration or even direct market acquisition by the commercial supplier.

 Thus, excessive integration of the EU Company with the Ukrainian supplier exposes the EU to the risk that the latter—leveraging economies of scale and price advantages—could capture significant market shares from the EU Company, potentially leading to the extreme scenario of a market takeover.

-This model would include the following scenarios:
+To further visualize this proposal, this model would include the following “Use Cases”:

 .